 NEW BRUNSWICK, NJ—With no sign of COVID-19 relief funds reaching New Jersey’s undocumented, tax-paying workers for over a year since the pandemic began last March, a coalition of Latino organizations are stepping up pressure on the state government to provide aid.

 Undocumented taxpayers are yet to receive a dime in financial relief from the state, despite a surplus in the state budget and an influx of federal relief funds.
-New Jersey’s undocumented population is the fourth largest in the nation and contributes over $600 million in state and local taxes.
+New Jersey’s undocumented workforce is the fourth largest in the nation and, according to NJ Policy Perspective, contributes over $600 million each year in state and local taxes.

 This new campaign to help undocumented workers was initiated after Governor Phil Murphy left aid for undocumented taxpayers out of his latest budget proposal—his second since the coronavirus pandemic began.